computer-graphics-fall-2018-2019-haifa/project-space-cowboys/README.md

 ## General Instructions

 ### Installing Git and CMAKE
 Before we can begin, you must install Git, a version control system which you need for handing in your assignments, and for keeping track of your progress.
 We refer you to the online [Pro Git book](https://git-scm.com/book/en/v2) for more information.
 There you will also find [instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git]) on how to to install it.
-We recommend using [SourceTree](https://www.sourcetreeapp.com/) for as a GUI for Git.
+We recommend using [SourceTree](https://www.sourcetreeapp.com/) as a GUI for Git.

 We use CMake for cross-platform builds.
 On Windows you can download it from: [https://cmake.org/download/](https://cmake.org/download/).
 If you are using Linux or macOS, we recommend installing it with a package manager instead of the CMake download page.
 E.g. on Debian/Ubuntu:
 ```